This Day In Writing History

 Margaret would continue exploring both existentialist and feminist themes in her novels Surfacing (1972), Lady Oracle (1976), and Life Before Man (1979).
 Her 1981 novel, Bodily Harm, features a unique heroine: a journalist and breast cancer survivor who gets caught up in violent civil unrest on an island in the Caribbean.
 Her next novel would become a celebrated classic of science fiction, though she considered it speculative fiction.

 The Handmaid's Tale (1985) is set in the future, in the Republic of Gilead, a country that used to be the United States, until a violent military coup by Christian extremists killed the President in a terrorist attack, then ousted the Congress and abolished the Constitution.
-The Republic of Gilead is a racist, chauvinist, totalitarian Christian theocracy - a regime of social and religious orthodoxy inspired by the Old Testament and in response to a declining population (due to infertility) and a marked lack of "values."
+The Republic of Gilead is a racist, chauvinist, totalitarian Christian theocracy - a regime of social and religious orthodoxy inspired by the Old Testament installed in response to a declining population (due to infertility) and a marked lack of "values."

 In this dystopian society, sex is considered fundamentally degrading, so men must abstain from all forms of sex except marital intercourse for the purpose of reproduction.
 Sex is allowed outside of marriage for reproductive purposes if one's wife is sterile.
 In this case, a married man may keep concubines called "handmaids" for breeding.
 Of course, this Christian theocratic model society is rife with hypocrisy and cruelty.

-The elite men who rule the Republic employ prostitutes called "jezebels" who also work at unofficial state-run brothels.
+The elite men who rule the Republic employ Jezebels - prostitutes who work at unofficial state-run brothels.
 Although abortion is a crime, babies born with any kind of defect mysteriously vanish not long after their birth and are never seen again.
 Widows, nuns, and dissident women (and handmaids who fail to conceive a child after a certain period of time) are exiled.
 Older, infertile women are forced into lives of domestic servitude.
 Homosexuality is a crime punishable by death or a long, torturous prison term.

 The Handmaid's Tale won many awards: the 1985 Governor General's Award, the 1986 Nebula Award, the 1986 Booker Prize, and the 1987 Prometheus Award.
 It also won the very first Arthur C. Clarke Award in 1987.
 It was adapted in 1990 as an acclaimed feature film directed by legendary German film maker Volker Schlondorff, working from a screenplay by Harold Pinter.
 Schlondorff is best known for his brilliant and stunning 1979 adaptation of Gunter Grass' legendary antifascist allegorical novel, The Tin Drum (1959).

 Margaret Atwood continued to write great novels, many of which won awards.
 In 2003, she ventured again into science fiction with her classic novel Oryx and Crake.
 Set in a post- apocalyptic world where there are only two classes of people - the very rich and the very poor - and genetic engineering has gone out of control, resulting in the crossbreeding of humans and animals.
 Crake is a brilliant geneticist who plans to wipe out the destructive human race and replace it with Crakers, which are peaceful, environmentally friendly human-like creatures.
-Crake is obsessed with Oryx, a mysterious Asian woman whom Crake thinks he recognizes from a pornographic film she performed in when she was a young girl.
+Crake is obsessed with Oryx, a mysterious Asian woman whom he thinks he recognizes from a pornographic film she performed in when she was a young girl.
 He hires Oryx for sexual services and to be a teacher for the Crakers, but she soon becomes his lover.

 Quote Of The Day